 I added a full sheet of this Smart Tile to the top.
 It is plastic and has a sticky back.
 I pressed the edges to make sure they would adhere to the edges.

-Since the accent table was larger than the tile, I had to do a little patching.
-I cut it down with scissors or a rolling cutter and then marked it to see how much I was over.
-I then used a T square ruler to create a line and cut it.
+Since the accent table was larger than the tile, I had to do some patching.
+Then, I cut it down with scissors or a rolling cutter and marked it to see how much I was over.
+I then used a T-square ruler to create a line and cut it.

-I made sure I did not have small pieces to work with to eliminate any issues with cutting.
+I ensured I did not have small pieces to work with to eliminate any issues with cutting.

 Step 8: Add the Clear Gorilla Glue and glue decorative crushed mirror pieces.

 To dress up the sides, I used glue and crushed mirror pieces.
-I added Gorilla Glue and added a handful of the decorative mirror pieces, and pressed them down to allow them to stick.
+I added Gorilla Glue and a handful of the decorative mirror pieces, pressing them down to allow them to stick.
 I then let it dry completely.
-Then I continued and did the other sides, drying completely in between these tasks.
+Then, I continued and did the other sides, drying completely between these tasks.

-I removed any excess mirrors pieces that did not stick after it dried.
+I removed any excess mirror pieces that did not stick after it dried.

 Step 9: Add the feet to the bottom.